openedx/edx-documentation/en_us/students/source/SFD_credit_courses/online_proctoring_rules_students.rst

 #.
 Before starting your proctored exam, close all other programs or windows on
    your testing computer.

 #.
-The following tools should not be during your proctored exam.
+The following tools should not be used during your proctored exam.

    * Programs such as Excel, Word, Powerpoint.
    * Any website other than edX.org.
    * Communication programs such as Skype.

 ==========================================
 Your Personal Behavior